Trial Search Results

 approved by the Sponsor and by the Ethics Committee for this study.

-3. Subject presents a DTAA which is localized below the ostium of LSA and above the
+3. Subject presents a Descending Thoracic Aortic Aneurysm (DTAA) which is localized below

 4. Subject has a DTAA that is one of the following:

 1. A fusiform aneurysm with a maximum diameter that: